mutinex/mmm-eval/docs/user-guide/tests.md

 ### Purpose

-The refresh stability test evaluates how consistent model performance is over time.
+The refresh stability test evaluates how stable marketing attribution is when new data is added (refreshed).

 ### Methodology